-The proposed new flight paths will be visible from several spiritual sites.
+The preliminary new flight paths will be visible from several spiritual sites.
 For example, while flights at high altitude can already been seen crossing the vista of the Three Sisters in their dramatic cultural landscape, adding more visual intrusions will over time continue to erode this iconic scene and produce a disconnect between the spiritual values and the landscape.
 If aircraft must fly here, then it will be important to ensure that they are at a sufficient altitude to reduce the visual intrusion.

 As noted in Section 4.2.2 and Section 5.7 there is one significant story from within the airspace study area that involves a direct spiritual link between the land surface and the sky and this is the story of the emu.
 The Emu is seen in the Coalsack nebula, dark spaces of the Milky Way under the Southern Cross (Stanbridge 1857; Basedow 1925; Bhathal and Mason 2011; Norris and Norris 2009; Raven et al. 2021).
 The head and neck of the Emu can be seen in the sky as early as March, it reaches its first appearance in full length after sunset in April and May, when it is seen stretching from the south to the southeast.
 Progressive light pollution of the night sky reduces the visibility of the Emu.
-The proposed flight paths do not fly directly over the Emu engraving at Faulconbridge that is said to be directly connected to the astronomical feature, however any night-time flights to the immediate south and southeast of the site are likely to disrupt the visual connection.
+The preliminary flight paths do not fly directly over the Emu engraving at Faulconbridge (AHIMS #45-5-4910) but would fly above the site at Ticehurst Park (AHIMS #45-5-0015) that is said to be directly connected to the astronomical feature which are likely to disrupt the visual connection.